hiroshi-manabe/JSDecimal/README.md

 All other instance methods are private and supposed to be used internally; when you use them, do so at your own risk.

-The Decimal class has a class method.
+The Decimal class has following class methods:

+    Abs(obj)
+    Ceil(obj)
+    Floor(obj)
-    round(obj, digits, mode)
+    Round(obj, digits, mode)
+    Truncate(obj)

-The functionalities of this method is the same as the .NET version.
+The functionalities of Round() is the same as the .NET version.
 For example, if you want to round off a number to the second decimal place, you can do so by writing something like:

-    Decimal.round(Decimal(1.234), 2, Decimal.MidpointRounding.AwayFromZero)
+    Decimal.Round(Decimal(1.234), 2, Decimal.MidpointRounding.AwayFromZero)

 This returns a Decimal object with the value of 1.23.